 TrialNet is an international network of leading academic institutions, physicians, scientists and healthcare teams dedicated to the prevention of type 1 diabetes.
 TrialNet offers risk screening for relatives of people with type 1 diabetes and innovative intervention studies to explore ways to prevent clinical disease.

 Pathway to Prevention Screening is the first step for all TrialNet prevention studies.
 Screening is offered free to relatives of people with type 1 diabetes to evaluate their risk of developing the disease.
 The screening can identify the early stages of type 1 diabetes years before any symptoms appear.
+Those who are not family members and are known to have 1 or more islet antibodies are also eligible for screening.
 It also helps researchers learn more about how type 1 diabetes develops and plan new studies exploring ways to prevent it.

 One of the clinical studies is to test the drug Abatacept to find out whether it could delay or prevent progression of early stage type 1 diabetes to overt disease.
 The other study, LIFT is the long term follow-up for these individuals who are diagnosed with type 1 diabetes within TrialNet.
 Long-term follow up post-diagnosis may allow for addressing key gaps in our knowledge about the natural history of disease.